CGCL-codes/VulTrigger/README.md

 2. detecting inter-procedural vulnerabilities is significantly more challenging than detecting intra-procedural vulnerabilities for function-level vulnerability detectors.

 ##  Requirements ##
+To use VulTrigger, you need:
 1. python 2.x, 3.
 2. joern 0.3.1 (jdk 1.7)
 3. neo4j 2.1.5

+We also provide the environments and test codes of other vulnerability detection tools mentioned in the paper, including Flawfinder, Infer, CodeQL, VulBERTa, LineVul, Devign, ReVeal, and VulCNN.
+We provide them in the form of docker images and publish them on dockerhub.
+The links are available at `docker.txt`

 ## Step Instructions ##
 You can run it step-by-step for a better understanding of the VulTrigger tool, or use the script all_data.py to more efficiently get results from multiple CVEs.